 Canadian musician Katelyn Clark specializes in the performance of historical repertoire and experimental music on early keyboard instruments.
-She works through informed playing, improvisation, and innovative performance practice on the harpsichord, pianoforte, and organetto.
-Katelyn has concertized internationally as a soloist and chamber musician and has held artist residencies at the Banff Centre (Alberta), NES (Skagaströnd, Iceland), OMI (Ghent, New York), Artscape (Toronto Island, ON), and SPAR (St. Petersburg, Russia).
-Her artistic practice and scholarly study have been generously supported by the Canada Council for the Arts,, Le Conseil des arts et des lettres du Québec, Fonds du recherche du Québec – Société et culture, The Banff Centre, and the Early Music Society of the Islands.
+She works through informed playing, improvisation, and innovative performance practice on the harpsichord, pianoforte, and portative organ (organetto).
+Katelyn has concertized internationally as a soloist and collaborative musician and has held artist residencies at the Banff Centre (Alberta), NES (Skagaströnd, Iceland), OMI (Ghent, New York), Artscape (Toronto Island, ON), and SPAR (St. Petersburg, Russia).
+Her artistic practice and scholarly study have been generously supported by the Canada Council for the Arts, Le Conseil des arts et des lettres du Québec, Fonds du recherche du Québec – Société et culture, The Banff Centre, and the Early Music Society of the Islands.

-As a scholar-performer, Katelyn's research and live practice focuses on early generations of pianists, natural philosophers, and instrument builders from the eighteenth century; this includes John Field, Theresa Jansen, Sophia Dussek, John Broadwood, Thomas Young, and Gottfried Silbermann.
-She is particularly interested in the study of temperament, early piano construction, and the relationship of the keyboard to both environment and historical soundscape.
+As a scholar-performer, Katelyn's research and live practice focuses on early generations of pianists, natural philosophers, and instrument builders of the eighteenth century.
+She is particularly involved in the study of temperament, early piano construction, and the relationship of musical environment to historical soundscape.
 Her research has been published in Early Music, Eighteenth-Century Music, HAYDN, and Women and Music.
-Katelyn is also a member of the award-winning early music ensemble duo corvi, which specializes in the creative performance of repertoire from thirteenth to fifteenth-century Italy, Spain, and France.
+Katelyn is also a member of the award-winning early music ensemble duo corvi, which specializes in the creative performance of repertoire from thirteenth to fifteenth centuries.

-Katelyn's experimental practice focuses on semi-improvised music for organetto and electronics.
-She creates long-duration works in performance and explores live and digital manipulation of intervals and sequences in modified Pythagorean temperament.
-Katelyn is also an active performer and commissioner of new Canadian compositions for the harpsichord; she has premiered over 100 solo and chamber pieces, including recent works by Linda Catlin Smith, Tawnie Olson, and Anna Pidgorna.
+Katelyn's experimental practice focuses on semi-improvised music for portative organs, harpsichord, and electronics, often in collaborative settings.
+She creates long-duration works in live performance and explores acoustic and digital manipulation of sequences in modified historical temperaments.
+Katelyn is also an active performer and commissioner of new Canadian compositions for the harpsichord; she has premiered over 100 solo and chamber pieces, including recent works by Anna Pidgorna, Linda Catlin Smith, and Tawnie Olson.